keirthana/anbox-cloud-docs/explanation/security.md

 In future releases, it might be possible to run AppArmor and SELinux in parallel.
 In this case, the decision to disable SELinux will be reconsidered.

+## Snap confinement

+Since Anbox Cloud uses [snaps](https://snapcraft.io/), [Snap confinement](https://snapcraft.io/docs/snap-confinement) restricts the amount of access the applications have to system resources and provides an additional layer of security when creating applications and addons.

 ## Streaming security

 The Anbox Cloud Streaming Stack is based on [WebRTC](https://webrtc.org/).
 WebRTC forbids unencrypted communication, which enforces a certain security level.

+For communication with the Anbox stream gateway, token-based authentication is used.
+This allows components that need to communicate with the stream gateway to verify their identity, and in return receive a unique access token.
+During the life of the token, it acts as a means to verify the identity of the services that handle communication between the applications and the gateway.

 Of course, the overall streaming security relies on a secure client implementation.
 This is ensured by Anbox Cloud's web dashboard, but other client implementations might have weaknesses.
 However, since encryption is a mandatory feature of WebRTC, developers are forced to consider security aspects when implementing a client application.